 Active listening is crucial for a social worker to identify and understand someone’s needs.
 When a social worker listens carefully and asks thoughtful questions, this can help engage the person you’re speaking to and build positive relationships.
 Active listening helps recognise other people’s perspectives, which fosters respect and helps clients feel understood.
 Social workers who listen and stay engaged during conversations will show they care and as a result, can build strong relationships.

 Social workers are focused on empowering and supporting the people in their care.
 Problem-solving is an important part of a social worker’s role.
 Strong problem-solving skills are crucial when it comes to finding solutions for individuals.
 Social workers may find themselves working with parents or children who are going through a difficult time, which could be anything from dysfunction, neglect or abuse.
 Social workers must be able to share information effectively and arrange good quality care for children.
 In this way, social workers can create long-lasting relationships with those they interact with.

-Are you looking for new social work jobs?
+Are you looking for a new social work role?